Be962/9CT200HRS-Assessment/9CT_Mechatronics/PROJECT_DEVELOPMENT.md

 ### Evaluation:

 #### This program meets the criteria in that it will detect and follow the line for a distance.
 Some errors I had were in getting the program to actually start, as well as knowing how far into the code the program got before stopping.
 I fixed this with the addition of the beeps which helped the debugging process.
 Another issue was figuring out what value to put the obstacle sensor so that it would detect the block and not the lego, this was fixed by both moving the lego and adjusting the value.
-The obstacle sensor reliably detects objects, however the actual follow the line sometimes didnt work, and it was not clear if this was a motor or a code issue.
+The obstacle sensor reliably detects objects, however the actual follow the line sometimes didn't work, and it was not clear if this was a motor or a code issue.
 The reliability could definitely be improved with more testing and debugging.

 ## Test case 2: